 - Data entry.
 Enter every practice, game and meeting, both start time and finish time (allocate much more time than you think it will take), on to whatever kind of calendar/planner works best for your family (paper calendar/whiteboard, wall planner with moveable magnets etc.).
 Keep it in a place in the house where everyone can see it.
 Use different color pens for each member of the family.
 Assign someone (it will usually end up being you) to be the keeper of the master schedule, the one who checks with family members periodically (preferably every day) to see if events need to be added or deleted.

 - Coordinating calendars.
-If you use a Blackberry or smart-phone, be sure to enter the events into it as well, and synchronize the PDA with your computerized calendar, both at home and work.
-(Using the reminder feature on a PDA and in most computer calendars, like Microsoft Outlook®, is a great way to avoid being late to pick up your son after practice or get him to the game or practice on time).
+If you use a smart-phone, be sure to enter the events into it as well, and synchronize it with your computerized calendar, both at home and work.
+(Using the reminder feature on a smartphone and in most computer calendars, like Microsoft Outlook®, is a great way to avoid being late to pick up your son after practice or get him to the game or practice on time).
 Check with your local recreation and parks department to see if a master calendar of events exists.
 If not, offer to help create one to reduce scheduling overlap, and give you and your children time to get to the next event.
 Perhaps you can team up with other parents to sell your calendar as a fundraiser.
 Be sure to put your own work schedules on the calendar so everyone in the family can see how their activities fit - or don't fit - in.
 Block off chunks of time where nothing is scheduled; just because the time is shown as free, doesn't mean it needs to be filled up with an activity: there should be plenty of free time.
 If there isn't, you are over scheduling.

 6. Use cell phones.
 With all the "family plans" offered by cell phone companies, equipping your kids with cell phones is a must for busy families on the go.
-Some cell phone companies are now offeringa plan where you can get cell phones for your younger children with up to four pre-programmed numbers and a button to push in case of emergencies.
-If your child can get rides back from games and practices and calls to let you know, a lot of time (and expensive gas) can be saved.
+Some cell phone companies are now offering a plan where you can get cell phones for your younger children with up to four pre-programmed numbers and a button to push in case of emergencies.
+If your child can get rides back from games and practices and calls to let you know, a lot of time (and gas) can be saved.